leumasme/copilot-cli-powershell/README.md

 `Install-Module -Name copilot-cli-powershell`
 Next, open your Powershell Profile file (e.g. via `code $PROFILE`) and add a line with the Text
 `Set-GitHubCopilotAliases`
 Finally, restart powershell and invoke Copilot by using `??
+Type what Command you want here!`
+or `git?
+Type what git-specific Command you want here!`
-Type what Command you want here!`.
+or `gh?
+Type what github-cli-specific Command you want here!`